davidjimenez75/aplayer-lyrics-lister/README.md

 ### There is any pause key for the player?

-Press Space for play/pause.
+Press Esc for Play/Pause.

-Keycode for space (32) can be changed in index.php in the bottom Javascript "function checkKey(e) {"
+If you want to Play/Pause with another key change the Keycode in index.php the bottom Javascript "function checkKey(e) {"

-For example: 19 = Keyboard Pause keycode, for other keycodes use: https://keycode.info/
+For example: 19 = Keyboard Pause keycode

+For other keycodes use: https://keycode.info/